-This information was used to develop a cost estimate for a potential solar + battery system comprised of a 50 megawatts (alternating current) utility scale solar plant and a 10 megawatt Lithium-ion battery energy storage system.
-As shown in Figure H - 3, the plant is assumed to utilize its own solar generation to charge the battery system during the day, and discharge the battery system in the evening after sunset.
-The battery system is assumed to have an 85 percent round trip efficiency, meaning for every 0.85 megawatt the battery delivers to the grid, 1.0 megawatt of solar generation was consumed to charge the system.
-In addition, in order to prolong battery life, the minimum charge level of the battery was set to ten percent.
-Starting in the year 2020, the capital cost estimate for the battery system was 2,380/kilowatt hour, and was modeled to decline to 1,750/kilowatt hour by year 2025 and 1,250/kilowatt by the year 2030.
-The Investment Tax Credit
+This information was used to develop a cost estimate for a potential combined solar + battery system.
+The modeled system is comprised of a 48 megawatt (alternating current) utility-scale solar plant and a 10 megawatt Lithium-ion battery energy storage system.
+As shown in Figure H - 4, the plant is assumed to utilize its own solar generation to charge the battery system during the day, and discharge the battery system in the evening after sunset.
+The battery system is assumed to have an 85 percent round trip efficiency, meaning for every 0.85 megawatt-hour the battery delivers to the grid, 1.0 megawatt-hour of solar generation was consumed to charge the system.
+In addition, in order to prolong battery life, the minimum charge level of the battery was assumed to be ten percent.
+Starting in the year 2020, the capital cost estimate for the battery system was \$2,380 per kilowatt, and was modeled to decline to \$1,750 per kilowatt by year 2025 and \$1,250 per kilowatt by the year